Kilenaitor/workshop/README.md

 Once the script has completed, go back to the screen that popped up.
 Your username is `vagrant` and password is `vagrant`.
 You should be seeing a desktop GUI starting after that!

+# Turning off the virtual machine
+Simply hitting the 'x' on the VM display should do it.
+The cool kids way of doing it would be to go to the terminal window and typing `vagrant halt`.

+Feel free to do this after you have verified the VM is up.
+You should be ready for the Workshop at this point!

 # Next Steps
 On the VM, you can open firefox by going to `Applications` then searching for `firefox`.
 You can also open up a terminal by searching for `terminal`.